rwblickhan/astro-rwblickhan.org/src/content/logs/books-2023.md

 57. *The Chinese Myths: A Guide to the Gods and Legends*, Tao Tao Liu
 58. *20th Century Boys: The Perfect Edition Vol. 2*, Naoki Urasawa (trans.
 Akemi Wegmuller)
 59. *The Unbearable Lightness of Being*, Milan Kundera (trans.
 Michael Henry Heim)
+60. *Range: Why Generalists Triumph in a Specialized World*, David Epstein

 ## Skimmed / DNF